douglasps/HellTriangle/README.md

 example = [[6],[3,5],[9,7,1],[4,6,8,4]]
 ```

-## Why c#
+## Why C#
 C# it's my main programming language, I work with C# for about 5 years now and already use the native test library of .Net 4.5.
-This exercise doesn't seem have advantages to be done in any particular programming language, that's why I chose one that I am faster using.
+This exercise doesn't seem to have advantages to be done in any particular programming language, that's why I chose one that I am faster using.

 ## Prerequisites
 - Visual Studio 2013 or above (with .Net framework 4.5 or above installed)